Raffa0786/Raffa0786/README.md

 # 👨‍💻 Rafael Leite

-## 🚀 Data Engineer & Business Intelligence Specialist
+## 🚀 Data Analyst & Business Intelligence Specialist

 Experienced data professional with solid expertise in **Microsoft Fabric**, **Azure Data Factory (ADF)**, **Power BI**, and **Databricks**.
 I specialize in end-to-end data solutions — from integration and orchestration to modeling and delivering strategic insights.